danielramirezjr1998/Data_Science_Projects/README.md

 1. Real Estate Project utilizes a multi-linear regression model, backed with it's assumptions to predict Tax Assessed Property Value for a certain property in the Philadelphia, PA region.
 The project also includes a visual, descriptive analytics section that gives the user a better understanding of how the data is distributed and premliminary analysis on what variables may be significant in predicting Tax Assessed Property Value.

-2. Earnings Calendar Project invovles the Naive Bayes Algorithm to predicts whether or not a specific, or multiple, stock(s) will increase within the range of 1% to 5%, the trading day following date that their earnings were released.
+2. Earnings Model Project invovles the Naive Bayes Algorithm to predicts whether or not a specific, or multiple, stock(s) will increase within the range of 1% to 5%, the trading day following date that their earnings were released.
 The model justifies the variables used in the analysis, and is user friendly.

 Natural Language Processing (NLP):